-- Property rates: Monitoring the compilation of the 2021/2022 2024/2025 general and supplementary valuation rolls, by the appointed independent valuer. - Electricity revenue: Investigate the impact of consumers going "off-grid" on the electricity revenue and mitigating actions to reduce the effect on the revenue stream. - Water revenue: Investigate what measures can be implemented to curb water wastage in informal settlements as well as to reduce the high kiloliters consumed by indigent households.
+- Property Rates: Monitoring the implementation of the 2021/22 2024/25 general and supplementary valuation rolls, by the appointed independent valuer. - Electricity Revenue: Investigate the impact of consumers going "off-grid" on the electricity revenue and mitigating actions to reduce the effect on the revenue stream. - Water Revenue: Investigate what measures can be implemented to curb water wastage in informal settlements as well as to reduce the high kiloliters consumed by indigent households.

-- Sanitation revenue: Investigate the tariff structure, as the base on which the tariff is calculated (i.e. number of toilets/urinals) are open to error due to a lack of credible information (i.e. human error, building plans outdated/non-existent, illegal toilets installed). - Refuse removal revenue: Investigate the tariff structure of multiple removals per week revenue versus cost of providing service. - Housing rental: Review of the base on which rentals are calculated, as unequal rent is currently levied. - Integration of GIS and Solar (financial system): Report on the integration of GIS, spatial planning and SOLAR (financial system) - Traffic fines: Two officials appointed by the service provider.
-Roadblocks are held on a regular basis.
-Sixteen moveable cameras are operational and installed.
-Monthly report on the monetary value of budgeted traffic fines revenue, actual traffic fines issued and actual cash received.
-Report of municipal officials and councillors with outstanding traffic fines.
-Report on officials driving municipal vehicles with outstanding traffic fines. - Funding options (Grants): Investigate the possibility to obtain grants/funds from Provincial Government and other sources. - Optic fibre project: Consider the implementation of a 5th utility in the form of an optic fibre service. - Saron debtors Project plan: Investigate alternative credit control measures in areas such as Saron, where traditional credit control measures, such as the blocking of pre-paid electricity, is not available. - Transfer of rental stock: Investigate and obtain public participation into the transfer of rental stock to lessees. - Utilisation/alienation of land and buildings: Identify sites not required for basic services to be sold. - Financial recovery plan: Focus on revenue and debtors management to ensure that the municipality remains sustainable.
+- Sanitation Revenue: Investigate the tariff structure, as the base on which the tariff is calculated (i.e. number of toilets/urinals) are open to error due to a lack of credible information (i.e. human error, building plans outdated/non-existent, illegal toilets installed). - Refuse Removal Revenue: Investigate the tariff structure of multiple removals per week revenue versus cost of providing service. - Integration of GIS and Solar (financial system): Report on the integration of GIS, spatial planning and SOLAR (financial system) - Traffic Fines & Bylaw Offences: Investigate the implementation of AARTO & prosecution through the Municipal court of bylaw infringements. - Funding Options (Grants): Investigate the possibility to obtain grants/funds from Provincial Government and other sources. - Optic Fibre Project: Consider the implementation of a 5th utility in the form of an optic fibre service. - Saron Debtors Project Plan: Investigate alternative credit control measures in areas such as Saron, where traditional credit control measures, such as the blocking of pre-paid electricity, is not available. - Transfer of Rental Stock: Investigate and obtain public participation into the transfer of rental stock to lessees. - Utilisation/Alienation of Land and Buildings: Identify sites not required for basic services to be sold. - Financial Recovery Plan: Focus on revenue and debtor's management to ensure that the municipality remains sustainable.

-4.5.2 Expenditure management and cost containment
+4.5.2 Expenditure Management and Cost Containment